Specialized Parental Alienation Course

 Licensed Mental Health Counselor | Former Guardian ad Litem

-The course reflects what she has seen courts, children, and targeted parents need most: clarity, documentation, and a steadier path forward.
+The course reflects what she has seen courts, children, and alienated parents need most: clarity, documentation, and a steadier path forward.

 Frequently asked questions